vishwasprabhu/relational_joins/README.md

  </p>
 In general, a right join returns all rows from the right table, along with information from the left table which corresponds with any of the rows in the right table based on matching information in the columns mentioned in the ON clause.
 So we get a full view of the information from the right table, plus the intersection operation between two tables and get the common data points as per the columns mentioned in the join condition.
 The rows returned would be the same set of rows in the right table, and thus will have an equal number of rows as the right table.<br>
-After running the right join query in [`relational_joins.sql`](https://github.com/vishwasprabhu/relational_joins/blob/main/relational_joins.sql), the <b><i>third</i></b> column would display the character name in the Star Wars movie, the second would display the actors name, and the <b><i>first</i></b> column the character name in the Avengers movie, if applicable.
+After running the right join query in [`relational_joins.sql`](https://github.com/vishwasprabhu/relational_joins/blob/main/relational_joins.sql), now the <b><i>third</i></b> column displays the character name in the Star Wars movie, the second column displays the actors name, and the <b><i>first</i></b> column displays the character name in the Avengers movie, if applicable.
 Here, the rows comprise a list of actors who have acted in any Star Wars movie and the character they played, along with the character they played in a Avengers movie, if applicable.
 If the actor did not play a role in any Avengers movie, a 'null' appears in the left (1st) column.

 <h3> 3) Inner join </h3>